 The STAnford Research Repository, or STARR, is Stanford Medicine's approved resource for working with clinical data for research purposes.
-The STARR IRB permits the collection and aggregation of all clinical data generated at Stanford for care purposes, and articulates the formal approval process each research project must follow in order to obtain and work with this data for research purposes.
+The STARR IRB permits the collection and aggregation of all data generated at Stanford for clinical care purposes, and articulates the formal approval process each research project must follow in order to obtain and work with this data for research purposes.

 All clinical data at Stanford Medicine, including EHR data from both hospitals as well as data from various clinical ancillary systems, is available for research through the auspices of the Research Informatics Center.